sidde7r/tink-backend-aggregation/src/integration/agents/src/main/java/se/tink/backend/aggregation/agents/nxgen/serviceproviders/openbanking/polishapi/README.md

  * We are not verifying (X-)JWS-Signature returned from bank
  * Account mapping is missing.
  * Add alerting for unmapped accounts
+ * Pagination for accounts fetch is not done, but we can obtain 100 accounts in one page so that is not a big issue.

 ## More references
 Polish API comparision (mBank, Alior, PKO BP):